mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 ### Q: What if I get stuck in model encryption process?

-A: First, figure out if the problem is due to the model size it self.
+A: First, figure out if the problem is due to the model size itself.
 As encryption usually costs time, we can estimate the expected time for encryption stage using model size and encryption speed of our machine.
 If the cost is far more than the expected time, we should consider the problem with secure random number generation by checking the status of system entropy pool.
 Using Linux as an example, we first query the system entropy threshold by executing `cat /proc/sys/kernel/random/read_wakeup_threshold`.
 Then we query the number of the currently available entropy using `cat /proc/sys/kernel/random/entropy_avail`.
 If the number of the currently available entropy is always smaller than system entropy threshold, we can confirm that the problem is caused by the lack of system entropy.
 In this case, we suggest launching the system entropy gathering and expansion service like `haveged`, in order to accelerate the update speed of system entropy pool.